-A number of new standards are effective for financial years beginning after 1 January 2022 and earlier application is permitted.
+A number of new standards are effective for financial years beginning after 1 January 2023 and earlier application is permitted.
 The Group did not use the option of early adoption.

-New or amended standards and interpretations adopted by the EU effective for reporting periods beginning after 1 January 2022
+New or amended standards and interpretations adopted by the EU effective for reporting periods beginning after 1 January 2023 b) Standards and interpretations issued by the IASB not yet adopted by the EU